ADIR: Adaptive Diffusion for Image Reconstruction: Method

 \section{Method}

-We now turn to present our proposed approach.
-Yet, before doing that we first provide a short introduction to regular denoising diffusion models.
-After that we describe our proposed strategy for modifying the sampling scheme of diffusion models for the task of image reconstruction.
-Finally, we present our suggested adaptation scheme.
+We turn to present our proposed approach.
+We start with a brief description of our proposed strategy for modifying the sampling scheme of diffusion models for the image reconstruction tasks.
+Then, we present our suggested adaptation scheme.